 In the case of freshmen who have received accommodations in high school, this generally involves a transition evaluation conducted by their high school district.

-Students with documented disabilities who return to Webster after an absence of a year or more must notify either the Academic Resource Center assistant director/ADA coordinator or their local site director in order to review and continue any accommodations.
+Students with documented disabilities who return to Webster after an absence of a year or more must notify either the ADA Coordinator or their local site director in order to review and continue any accommodations.
 We routinely store documentation and accommodation information for five years after a student has stopped taking classes at Webster.

 At the Webster Groves Campus, Webster University charges the Academic Resource Center (ARC) with helping admitted students with documented disabilities to acquire the accommodations, auxiliary aids, and modifications required to afford them access to information and opportunity for success in mainstream Webster programs equal to that enjoyed by Webster students without such disabilities.